Thrive!

 Small changes can matter more than we think — especially during recovery.

-In this episode of Thrive!, we take a closer look at how stem cell transplant and CAR T-cell therapy are evaluated in older adults, and how care teams think about age, risk, and readiness when these treatments are being considered.
-Drawing from the clinical experience and symposium presentation of Dr. Amelia Langston of Emory University’s Winship Cancer Institute, we explore why age alone is rarely the deciding factor, and how factors like overall health, mobility, cognition, resilience, and caregiver support often matter more.
+In this episode of Thrive!, we take a closer look at how transplant and CAR T-cell therapy are evaluated in older adults.
+Guided by Dr. Amelia Langston of Emory University’s Winship Cancer Institute, this Deep Dive explores why age alone is rarely the deciding factor and how factors like overall health, mobility, cognition, resilience, and caregiver support can play a much larger role in determining whether treatment is appropriate.

-This episode also includes a brief news update on new research showing that even small amounts of daily movement — just a few minutes at a time — may support long-term health, along with a look at BMT InfoNet’s Directory of Transplant Centers, a practical resource designed to help patients, survivors, and care partners compare programs and better understand where care happens.
+In this week’s news update, we examine new research showing that even small amounts of daily movement — just a few minutes at a time — may support long-term health and longevity.
+We also highlight BMT InfoNet’s Directory of Transplant Centers, a practical resource designed to help patients, survivors, and care partners compare programs and better understand where care happens.

 Deep Dive Presentation